 I applied for the post of Children’s Commissioner because I want to make sure that the ‘3 Ps’ of children and young people’s rights are at the top of everyone’s agenda in Wales.
-These are:

 - Participation: do you have a chance to have a say in issues that affect you?